ponix4k/TestDataGen/README.md

 user python3 SQL3.py to run the main program this iwll give you a READ ,WRITE eXit options and export them to the SQLite3 Database

+---
+## Misc
+---
+if you want to properly view the database you can use `sqllitebrowser` you can get it here :https://sqlitebrowser.org/dl/

+`linux (debain)`
+sudo apt-get update && sudo apt-get install sqlitebrowser -t